 200-Year-Old Haunted Bridge Boat Ride

 Okay, okay.
 I’ll come clean.
 It really isn’t 200 years old.
 It’s only 194 years old.
 But come on, that’s still crazy old, right?
-It is spooky too.
-It is sponsored by the London Canal Museum who have been operating this attraction for years.
+It is spooky, too.
+It is sponsored by the London Canal Museum, which has been operating this attraction for years.
 It is great for those families in and around Islington.
 Kids get glow sticks and a bit of sweets while on board.
 The chaperones offer ghost stories from as far back as 1640.
-They have tales from 1730, 1830, 1930, and yes even 2030.
+They have tales from 1730, 1830, 1930, and yes, even 2030.
 No, it isn’t a typo!
 They also have a treasure hunt and face painting.
 Booking isn’t required but highly recommended as the demand can be quite high.

 Something Else to Try – The London Eye